 Learn from the Japanese

 I saw on television a program by Mickey Haimovitz, who is an Israeli reporter, which tried to track the causes of the global obesity epidemic.
-The fascinating information was the story about the Japanese.
-When the Japanese discovered western diet, they started to get fat too and turn into obese.
+The fascinating story was about the Japanese.
+As the Japanese discovered western diet, they started to get fat too and turn into obese.
 But now obesity in Japan is on the decline, they got wise and dumped the western nutrition!
 Micky tried to understand why they were thin to start with, and she concluded that they ate little, did not load on the plate and the body.
-In a Polish mom translation: “A good boy leaves on a plate.” 😊
+In a Polish mom translation: “A good boy leaves on a plate.” 😉

 And in the evening